esmf-org/esmf/src/addon/esmpy/doc/api.rst

        # operate on this_data

-Some methods, such as a :class:`~esmpy.api.grid.Grid`'s :class:`esmpy.api.grid.Grid.get_item`, default to retrieving values for the first DE (``localde=0``).
+Some methods, such as a :class:`~esmpy.api.grid.Grid`'s :meth:`~esmpy.api.grid.Grid.get_item`, default to retrieving values for the first DE (``localde=0``).
 Thus, for the common case with 1 DE per PET, these can be called without a ``localde`` argument.
 But in cases where there may be multiple DEs per PET, these should be called in a loop like in the above example.
 Furthermore, these methods with an optional